navneetankur/d2preview/README.md

 In case of selection:
 + the markers are not needed.
-+ Re-render only happens if you save while cursor in inside a selection.
++ Re-render only happens if you save while cursor in inside the selection, initialy set by command.

 D2 blocks are of type
 ~~~markdown